count-numbers/fotto/README.md

   // default style used for placeholders that do not specify a specific style "defaultStyleRef": "default",

+  // format of the pages
+  "format": "{a format name}",

   // margins for entire album
   "margins": {
     "inner": 6,